Avalara/candidate-project-ui/README.md

 This project tests a range of basic UI and client-side development skills.
 Please review the attached mockup and build it to spec.
 Please understand that not every detail is spelled out in the spec.
 Part of your challenge is to cover edge cases and  follow best-practices on our own.
 This project should take about 2 hours.

 **Set up**

-You will need Node.js installed, that's it!
+You will need Node.js installed, that's all.

 **Step 1:**
 Get a free API account: